Last Updated on March 27, 2021 by Shaun Snapp

 I have no reason to believe that G2Crowd’s reviews are not authentic, and many have the person’s LinkedIn profile and show as verified.
 But that is not the end of the matter.
 Once again, if bad applications can receive good ratings, then “authenticity” does not appear to be the magic elixir that it is presented to be.
 Secondly, many consultants in the particular applications are leaving reviews — and surprise, surprise, those reviews are nearly always glowing.
 That alone tips the review average due to this bias.
 The more consultants can pump up applications they work in, the more money they stand to make.

 From the bigger picture, G2Crowd appears to have some bias.
 I say this because if reduced quality applications get excellent ratings, then the rating system is not effective.
 And the questions arise, why this application received good scores and 4 cases a perfect score (5 stars).
 Again, this may be the bias of who decides to write reviews.

 I found a similar overestimation in other poor quality applications on G2Crowd.
 I do not know the answer to that question, but I have a few ideas that I will discuss at the end of this article, leading to the next topic, which is G2Crowd’s vendor-funded business model.

 G2Crowd’s Vendor Funded Business Model

 The next topic that arose was G2Crowd’s funding.
-I noticed that G2Crowd has nowhere on their website where the list who their vendor funders are or how much they receive from each funding entity or that is each software vendor.
+I noticed that G2Crowd has nowhere on their website where they list who their vendor funders are or how much they receive from each funding entity or each software vendor.
 This should be fairly obvious that this is something that G2Crowd should list.
 But G2Crowd does not seem to be interested in anyone knowing that they take money from vendors on their website.
 I would go as far as to state that G2Crowd is hiding this fact.
 So the question is, why?
 And the answer is obvious.